p2p-ld/numpydantic/README.md

 but ...

+3) Typical type annotations would only work for a single array library implementation
+4) They wouldn’t allow you to specify array shapes and dtypes, and
-3) if you try and specify an array in pydantic, this happens:
+5) If you try and specify an array in pydantic, this happens:

 ```python
 >>> from pydantic import BaseModel